Fixed Annuities vs. Bonds

 Bonds have fixed maturity dates.
 When the maturity date arrives, the interest payments stop and you receive the original principal back.

-Annuity payments can be structured to continue for the rest of your life.
-This makes them an effective tool for providing protection from the risk of outliving your money.
+Fixed annuities, on the other hand, can be structured to provide guaranteed income for life.
+This makes them an effective tool for protecting against the risk of outliving one’s money.

 As bonds in a portfolio mature, their proceeds need to be reinvested.
-In a rising interest rate environment, this would generate more income over time.
+This would generate more income over time in a rising interest rate environment.
 But if interest rates fall, your income will be lower.
 One risk you take as a bond investor is that interest rates might not remain at a level necessary to generate your desired income.

-However, an annuity owner doesn’t have that risk because payments are guaranteed for life.
+However, a fixed annuity owner doesn’t have that risk because payments are guaranteed for life.
 For this reason, they tend to produce more predictable income than bonds.

 Pro Tip